Veneto: Mountains

 Cortina d'Ampezzo is situated in the province of Belluno and is one of the most exclusive mountain locations in Europe together with Kitzbühel in Austria and St. Moritz in Switzerland.
-It was scene of the 1956 Winter Olympics and will host once again in 2026 alongside Milan.
+It was scene of the 1956 Winter Olympics and hosted once again in 2026 alongside Milan.
 To the north there are the Tre Cime di Lavaredo, said to be a symbol of the Italian Dolomites.